WitchPHD/decktuner_tip_comparison/README.md

 # What to do
 1. Input the number of recent tip amounts you want to input.
 2. Input each tip's USD dollar amounts one by one without any special characters.
+This is a very basic program with next to no error-catching.
+3. ????
-3. Profit
+4. Profit

 # About the Results
 1. BuyMeACoffee results are assuming you have "cover credit card fees" unchecked and are posting no donations.